 Yes, there is one stage of appeal available to the Supreme Court.
 However, appeal is limited to disputes over termination and rights.
 Under the IRDS Law, the Supreme Court must render its decision within 30 business days of receipt of a petition for appeal.
 However, in practice, it may take longer due to the heavy caseload of the Supreme Court and complicated administrative process between the Industrial Relations Court and the Supreme Court.

-10 Response to COVID-19
+10 Returning to the Workplace After COVID-19